grycap/apricot/README.md

 ## Docker

-A dockerfile to construct a container with jupyter and apricot configured is under construction.
+A docker file has been provided to construct a docker image with jupyter and apricot configured.
+Use

+`` docker pull grycap/apricot ``

+to pull the image.
+Then, use

+`` docker run --publish 8888:8888 -it grycap/apricot ``

+to create and execute a container.
+The container will start automatically a jupyter server with apricot preconfigured.
+Then, use the url provided by jupyter to access to the server.

 ## Licensing